Characteristics and evaluation methods of Meiji NPS

 Generally, reference values are indicated on food packaging and are used to show consumers how much of a particular food or ingredient they should consume each day.
 On the other hand, the ordinary serving value refers to the standard amount of commonly consumed products.
 It is used in various situations, such as in nutritional management and practice.
 Taking these points into consideration, examples of serving sizes in the Meiji NPS are shown to the right.

-Nutritional components and food ingredients used for evaluation
+Nutritional components and food groups used for evaluation

-The Meiji NPS for adults is evaluated based on the following nutritional components and food ingredients contained in various foods.
-These are developed with reference to official guidelines and data published by official organizations and academic associations.
+The Meiji NPS for Adults is evaluated based on the following nutritional components and food groups contained in various foods.
+These are developed with reference to official guidelines and data published by public organizations and academic associations.

-Scoring based on the results of the Meiji NPS for adults evaluation
+Scoring based on evaluation using the Meiji NPS for Adults

-The score is based on the amount of nutritional components and food ingredients per serving size.
-The score is higher when the amount of recommended nutritional components and food ingredients are higher, and the amount of the limited nutritional components is lower.
+The score is based on the amount of nutritional components and food groups per serving size.
+The score is higher when the amount of recommended nutritional components and food groups are higher, and the amount of the limited nutritional components is lower.
 To make the nutritional value easier to understand, the score is finally calculated on a scale of 0.5 to 5.0 in 10 levels.

-In addition, an epidemiological study has shown that a high score on the diet index evaluated using the Meiji NPS for adults is associated with low values for various lifestyle-related disease indicators*4, which means that choosing products with high scores on the Meiji NPS for adults corresponds to higher nutritional value.
+In addition, an epidemiological study has shown that a high score on the diet index evaluated using the Meiji NPS for Adults is associated with low values for various lifestyle-related disease indicators*8, which means that choosing products with high scores on the Meiji NPS for Adults corresponds to higher nutritional value.

 -